guidotiana/Milbinding/README.md

 `$ ./install_packages_LINUX.sh` if your operating system is Linux

 The script will create a conda environment named *Milbinding* which contains all the dependencies to reproduce our results and to use our equivariant graph autoencoder.
+The parameters of the model you will download below are compatible with sklearn 1.2.2; if you have a newer version already installed, you have to downgrade it.
 You can activate the environment by typing:

 `$ conda activate Milbinding`